What are they and where are they found?

 PCBs have been shown to cause a number of health problems.
 They are called a “probable carcinogen,” meaning there is a strong possibility they cause cancer.

 Other serious health concerns include immune system disorders, low birth weight, learning disabilities and impaired growth and development in children.
 PCBs are also linked to skin, eye, liver, and heart disorders.
 Some evidence suggests that different health effects from PCBs may be related because when one bodily system is affected, it can in turn affect others.

 What can I do to protect myself, my family, or my employees?

 Knowing about fish consumption advisories is an important way to keep from being exposed to PCBs.
-Since PCBs build up in the fatty tissues of fish, follow these cooking and cleaning tips:
+Since PCBs build up in the fatty tissues of fish, follow these guidelines for cleaning and cooking fish.